How to Educate Your Employees on HSAs

 As a result, they had more than 50% of their employees transition during their first year offering an HDHP with an HSA.”

-The moment you decide to offer an HDHP with an HSA, it’s time to create an education game plan for employees.
-Mandatory meetings and multiple education opportunities ensure employees will receive the information they need to make a decision.
+Mandatory meetings and multiple education opportunities ensure employees will receive the information they need to make an informed decision.
 Group or individual meetings, online resources, and individual Q&A sessions are all other great types of educational opportunities.

 One interesting tactic a school district implemented was a “Professional Development Day” where school employees could choose educational sessions and breakouts to learn about a variety of topics, similar to a conference.
 American Fidelity offered sessions on HSA management and best practices and had great attendance!
 We presented online tools such as our HSA eligibility list, walked through the claim filing process, and discussed common IRS compliance rules.